plone/training/solr/index.rst

 Plone Training Solr
 ===================

-:term:`Apache Solr` is based on `Lucene <https://lucene.apache.org/core/>`_ and is the enterprise open source search engine.
+Apache :term:`Solr` is based on `Lucene <https://lucene.apache.org/core/>`_ and is the enterprise open source search engine.
 It powers the search of sites like Twitter, the Apple and iTunes Stores, Wikipedia, Netflix and more.

 .. toctree::